John Carpenter: Commercial successes: 1980s

 Carpenter's next film, Christine, was the 1983 adaptation of the Stephen King novel of the same name.
 The story concerns a high-school nerd named Arnie Cunningham (Keith Gordon) who buys a junked 1958 Plymouth Fury which turns out to have supernatural powers.
 As Cunningham restores and rebuilds the car, he becomes unnaturally obsessed with it, with deadly consequences.
 Christine did respectable business upon its release and was received well by critics.
-He said he directed it because it was the only thing offered to him at the time.Starman (1984) was produced by Michael Douglas, the script was well received by Columbia Pictures, which chose it in preference to the script for E.T. and prompted Steven Spielberg to go to Universal Pictures.
+He said he directed it because it was the only thing offered to him at the time.

+Starman (1984) was produced by Michael Douglas; the script was well received by Columbia Pictures, which chose it in preference to the script for E.T. and prompted Steven Spielberg to go to Universal Pictures.
 Douglas chose Carpenter to be the director because of his reputation as an action director who could also convey strong emotion.
 Starman was reviewed favorably by the Los Angeles Times, New York Times, and LA Weekly, and described by Carpenter as a film he envisioned as a romantic comedy similar to It Happened One Night only with a space alien.
 The film received Oscar and Golden Globe nominations for Jeff Bridges' portrayal of Starman and received a Golden Globe nomination for Best Musical Score for Jack Nitzsche.

-After seeing footage of Starman, the executive producer of the Superman film series, Ilya Salkind, offered Carpenter the chance to direct the latest Alexander–Ilya Salkind fantasy epic Santa Claus: The Movie.
-Salkind made the offer to Carpenter during lunch at The Ritz, and while he loved the idea of differing from his normal traditions and directing a children's fantasy film, he requested 24 hours to think about the offer.
-The next day he had made a list of requirements should he direct the film; they were: 100 percent creative control, the right to assume scriptwriting duties, being able to co-compose the film's musical score, total editorial control, the casting of Brian Dennehy as Santa Claus and a $5 million signing-on fee (the same amount that the film's star Dudley Moore was receiving).
-Salkind withdrew his offer for him to direct.

-After the financial failure of his big-budget action–comedy Big Trouble in Little China (1986), Carpenter struggled to get films financed.
-He resumed making lower budget films such as Prince of Darkness (1987), a film influenced by the BBC series Quatermass.
-Although some of the films from this time, such as They Live (1988) did develop a cult audience, he never again realized mass-market potential.
+After the commercial disappointment of action–comedy Big Trouble in Little China (1986), Carpenter struggled to secure high-profile film offers and resumed making lower budget films such as Prince of Darkness (1987).
+Some of these films, including They Live (1988), later developed cult followings, but Carpenter did not regain the same level of mainstream industry attention.